saikatdas87/country-service/README.md

     mvn spring-boot:run
 ```

-Can be ran directly from IntelliJ IDEA by going to `com.saikat.code.stickynote.StickyNoteApplication` and clicking run.
+Can be ran directly from IntelliJ IDEA by going to `src/main/java/com/saikat/api/countryservice/CountryServiceApplication.java` and clicking run.

 Build Spring Boot Project with Maven